-- With the support of the governing body and proprietor, the Head Teacher must appoint one individual to be the lead DSL and make arrangements for there to be deputy DSL who will manage any immediate safeguarding incidents in the DSL's absence.
+- 5.1 With the support of the governing body and proprietor, the Head Teacher must appoint one individual to be the lead DSL and make arrangements for there to be deputy DSL who will manage any immediate safeguarding incidents in the DSL's absence.
 The DSL must be an appropriate senior member of the leadership team and, along with deputies, will receive DSL training every two years.
-The Deputy DSL for Hambrook School is Megan Edwards. - 5.2 The Head Teacher must ensure that job descriptions for DSL and Deputy DSLs are kept on personnel files and clearly state their responsibilities. - 5.3 The DSL (or deputy) must always be available during school hours for staff to discuss any concerns.
+The Deputy DSLs for Hambrook School are Abigail Dearling and Megan Edwards. - 5.2 The Head Teacher must ensure that job descriptions for DSL and Deputy DSLs are kept on personnel files and clearly state their responsibilities. - 5.3 The DSL (or deputy) must always be available during school hours for staff to discuss any concerns.